-You want your blog to be packed with quality blog posts, but how do you write blog posts fast when you’re a busy mama with tons of other stuff to do!?
+You want your blog to be packed with quality blog posts.
+But how do you write blog posts fast when you’re rushed off your feet with tons of other stuff to do!?

 You might have a busy job, or be a stay-at-home mum.
 Whatever other gigs you have going on, you’re probably looking to speed up your blogging process so that you can get your content online and start driving more traffic to your blog.

 But how do you banish writers’ block when you’re a blogger?
 How do you come up with ideas that are easy for you to turn into a good blog post?
 And how do you get the blog posts written fast when time is tight?

 I am a former tabloid journalist turned blogger and social media manager.
 I know a thing or two about turning out content to a tight deadline (I’ve had many a news editor breathing down my neck asking for that 2,000 word feature in five minutes!).

 So, how do you write a blog post fast?